bradfordharrison2606/blog/_posts/2024-08-11-EmblemRoy.md

 # **Introduction**
-Roy represents the 1st of the GBA Fire Emblem Games: The Binding Blade.
-Like Marth, Roy is an Emblem that is simple to use.
-However, Roy is focused on offense and sheer survivability.
+Roy represents the 1st of the GBA Fire Emblem Games: **Binding Blade** (Or **Sword of Seals** if you're familiar with early fan translations).
+Roy is an incredibly straightforward Emblem as he is designed to boost the raw offensive power and sheer survivability of his bearer.

 # **Initial Gameplay (Bond 1 - 10)**